Venturing into terra incognita of protein small molecule interactions using combination of novel and classical approaches

 Dr. Aleksandra Skirycz (Group Leader)

-Dr. Juan Camilo Moreno Beltran (Post-Doc) is interested in dipeptides signaling/regulation.
+Dr. Juan Camilo Moreno Beltran (Post-Doc) - interested in dipeptides signaling/regulation

-Izabela Kasprzyk (PhD) is interested in dipeptides signaling/regulation.
+Izabela Kasprzyk (PhD) - interested in dipeptides signaling/regulation

 • Mass spectrometry based metabolomics